joshuaeckroth/cse230-website/lecture/pointers.markdown

 ## The NULL pointer

-Since any memory address (e.g. 1900, 3720446, whatever) may well be a valid memory address, how do we indicate that a pointer points to nothing?
+Since virtually any memory address (e.g. 1900, 3720446, whatever) may well be a valid memory address, how do we indicate that a pointer points to nothing?
+(A pointer "pointing to nothing" is useful when we want to be clear that a pointer is no longer valid.)
 We have designated that the address 0 is an invalid address.
 There is data at address 0, but there's no chance that our little C++ program has legitimate access to that address (the operating system manages stuff at the very early areas of memory).

 When do we want a pointer that points to nothing?
 Pointers are very common in complex data structures; for example, a "linked list" (which we'll learn about